 Candidates for degrees must make written application for graduation in the Registrar's Office during the first two weeks of the semester in which they plan to graduate.

 TESTING

-To ensure the academic integrity of the online M.B.A. program, all online courses will have at least one proctored exam or assessment.
+To ensure the academic integrity of the online programs, all online courses will have at least one proctored exam or assessment.